mvysny/vaadin-on-kotlin/docs/creating_ui.md

 A final touch would be to mark the `formLayout()` function itself with the `@VaadinDsl` annotation.
 It doesn't do anything on its own, but it causes Intellij Kotlin plugin to highlight DSL functions with a different color.
 That makes them stand out in the code and be easy to spot.

+### DSLs in VoK

+The abovementioned method is used in VoK.
+The DSL function handles the actual creation of the component; then it passes the created component to the `init()` method which then adds the component into the parent layout.

 ## Creating reusable components